Mandla7784/MANDYO434_wfc_Group_B-Mandla_Dyonase_DJS01-main/README.md

 ##### Expected Corrected Results

-- **New Velocity**: Approximately 48880 km/h after correction.
+- **New Velocity**: Approximately 48,880 km/h after correction.
-- **New Distance**: Approximately 10000 km after correction.
+- **New Distance**: Approximately 10,000 km after correction.
 - **Remaining Fuel**: Approximately 3,200 kg after correction.

 #### My Task

-1. **Was to Identify and Understand Errors**:I analysed the provided functions to determine how unit mismatches and parameter misalignments caused incorrect results.
+1. **Identification and Understanding of Errors**: Analyzed the provided functions to determine how unit mismatches and parameter misalignments caused incorrect results.
-2. **Refactor and Correct**: I Modified the functions to handle parameters more effectively, incorporating object destructuring for clarity and implementing necessary unit conversions.
+2. **Refactor and Correct**: Modified the functions to handle parameters more effectively, incorporating object destructuring for clarity and implementing necessary unit conversions.

 #### Solution Approach

-- I Used object destructuring in function parameters for better clarity.
+- Utilized object destructuring in function parameters for better clarity.
 - Implemented accurate unit conversions within the functions.
-- I ensured that the corrected functions address the issues of unit mismatches and parameter clarity.
+- Ensured that the corrected functions address the issues of unit mismatches and parameter clarity.

 #### Debugging Guide

-1. I enhanced code readability for easier debugging.
+1. Enhanced code readability for easier debugging.
-2. Identified and correct calculation errors.
+2. Identified and corrected calculation errors.
-3. I Improved the robustness of calculations.
+3. Improved the robustness of calculations to handle potential errors effectively.